 You will also have to install other pistons and elongated connecting rods.
 The diesel fuel injection system is replaced by a gas one, and, of course, a spark ignition system is required.
 That’s right folks, diesels with spark plugs.

-After these improvements, the engine will only work on a gaseous fuel, and a return to diesel mode is possible only by reversing the engine rework.
+After these improvements, the engine will only work on gaseous fuel, and a return to diesel mode is possible only by reversing the engine rework.
 Perhaps, in some cases, such a radical approach is justified.
-Full conversion, but propane can have the effect of reducing fuel costs by up to 35-40% fuel savings, and on CNG - up to 40-50%, depending on the price in a particular region.
+Full conversion, but propane can have the effect of reducing fuel costs by up to 35-40% fuel savings, and on CNG – up to 40-50%, depending on the price in a particular region.

 However, inconvenience increases in proportion to the economy.
-When installing a propane cylinder to the place of a regular fuel tank, the vehicle mileage will decrease by approximately 30-40%, as fuel consumption increases with a factor of 1.2-1.4 in relation to diesel fuel.
+When installing a propane cylinder in the place of a regular fuel tank, the vehicle mileage will decrease by approximately 30-40%, as fuel consumption increases with a factor of 1.2-1.4 in relation to diesel fuel.

 In combination with the high cost of converting a diesel engine into the gas engine mode, this prevents the widespread use of this solution.
-In the case of conversion to CNG, the power reserve is significantly reduced, and the weight of the storage system significantly affects the maximum payload, since CNG is stored in a compressed state, under pressure of about 3300 psi.
+In the case of conversion to CNG, the power reserve is significantly reduced, and the weight of the storage system significantly affects the maximum payload, since CNG is stored in a compressed state, under the pressure of about 3300 psi.
 CNG cylinders are heavy, the roads (lighter composite ones are very expensive) and require frequent calibration, which also costs money.

 The stock problem can be solved by installing even larger cylinders, but this means that even more fuel will be spent on the transportation of the fuel itself.
 Therefore, in practice, CNG has become accustomed only where a large stock of travel is not required – in urban transport and utilities.